shreekrishnaacharya/laravel-rbac/README.md

 1. Update `skrbac.php`

-   Open file skrbac.php inside config folder change the configuration as per your need.
+   Open file skrbac.php inside config folder change and the configuration as per your need.

    - **user_modal:**  Define your user model classname that you will use for authentication. example `'user_model'=>App\Models\User::class`
    - **groups:** Add all route group name that needs to be included for rbac. example all route group name starting with `admin.` will be added into rbac route list